mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * Takes in a tax_id parameter in the url.
 > * This will permanently delete a tax.
 > * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It will return status 400 (and a json with a message property) if either the id param is not an integer or if no tax is found with that id.
+> * It will return status 400 (and a json with a message property) if either the tax id param is not an integer or if no tax is found with that id.

 ---
 ---